Montana Federal Criminal Defense Lawyers

 - Former Department of Justice Trial Lawyers

-- More than 1,000 Federal Cases Resolved With no Charges
+- Many Federal Cases Resolved With No Charges

 - No Junior Lawyers